 She is a Golden Heritage Life member of the NAACP and a member of; the Coalition of Black Trade Unionists (CBTU), Coalition of Labor Union Women (CLUW), National Council of Negro Women (NCNW), Delta Sigma Theta Sorority, Inc. Detroit Alumnae Chapter, and Pi Gamma Mu International Honor Society.

-White earned a Master of Public Administration (MPA) degree from Bellevue University, where her MPA curriculum focused on the dynamic nature of organizational communication, plus how to lead the analysis on which to base organizational improvement.
-She also has a Bachelor of Science degree in Project Management, graduating "summa cum laude," and is a member of Pi Gamma Mu International Honor Society.
+Yvonne earned a Master of Public Administration degree from Bellevue University, where her MPA curriculum focused on the dynamic nature of organizational communication, in addition to leading the analysis on which to base organizational improvement.
+She has a Bachelor of Science degree in Project Management and Accounting.

 Having served at the forefront of the civil rights movement with her heroine and childhood mentor, Rosa L. Parks, Yvonne is a strong advocate for civil and human rights, and youth empowerment.
 She believes that education is the bedrock of social and economic development.